Fatema-J/Purrfect-Match-Game/README.md

 ## Game Logic

-1. The game generates an nxn grid of four different elements on the screen.
-Each cell in the grid can contain one of these elements.
+1. The game generates an nxn grid of five different cat types on the screen.
+Each cell in the grid can contain one of these types without initial matches.

 2. When the player choose an element, we need to:
     - Identify possible drag targets (i.e., adjacent cells where the element can be moved).
     - Check if the chosen element will make a match with adjacent elements.
     - If the chosen element will make a match (e.g., three or more identical elements in a row/column), allow the move.

 3. If a match is allowed:
     - Delete the matched elements from the grid.